The Constant Badger

 They are rarely seen alive because they are nocturnal.
 Their eyesight is poor but adapted to work in low light.
 They become torpid in cold weather but do not hibernate.

 They are opportunistic feeders and will gorge themselves on whatever is available from sea shore to mountain top.
 I seem to recall that Mr Badger was fond of Garibaldi biscuits but in the wild they can eat 200 earth worms in a single night and are also happy with slugs, snails and beetles and a variety of berries and vegetable foods.
-Pace Wind in the Willows they are also partial to rats and moles for supper.
+They are also rather partial to rats and moles for supper.

 There may be about 250,000 badgers in Ireland organised into 50,000 social groups.
 They live in complex underground tunnel systems called setts.
 Main setts have as many as 30 entrances and a number of smaller setts leading off from them.
 A sett near Dublin contained 25 chambers and 260 metres of tunnels and passages.

 They are very social animals defending their communal areas, up to 200 hectares, against neighboring groups by a complex system of boundary latrine sentry posts at which scents are deposited.
 The usual number in a group is six but can be more than 20.

 Badgers are compulsive and powerful diggers and spend a lot of time modifying and maintaining their homes.
 They are very fastidious and constantly renew their bedding.

 The badger is totally protected in Ireland under Appendix III of the Bern convention.
 It does not seem to be an endangered species and changes in agricultural practices and afforestation may make more habitats suitable for them.